dsilas/SeeLevelViz/README.md

 You can click in the main pane and use the mouse to rotate the perspective, zoom in and out, etc. Some buttons at the top of the screen can be used to reset the view.

 For larger study areas, it may be more illustrative to exxagerate Z perspective so that relief stands out more.
 You can do this by adjusting the slider near the bottom of the screen.
-The default value is 10.

 ## Building SeeLevelViz